September in Review

 Awesome Community Posts

-- The Cozied Reader has a hilarious guide how to be a killer YA villain.
+- The Cozied Reader has a hilarious guide on how to be a killer YA villain.

 - Justine @ Bookish Wisps wrote a great post about Signs You’re Not Over a Book & Possible Remedies.